LarrySnyder/stockpyl/README.md

 *Fundamentals of Supply Chain Theory* (*FoSCT*) by Snyder and Shen, Wiley, 2019, 2nd ed.
 Most of them are much older; see *FoSCT* for references to original sources.

+For a tutorial, see Snyder, L. V., "[Stockpyl: A Python Package for Inventory Optimization and Simulation](https://pubsonline.informs.org/doi/10.1287/educ.2023.0256)," in: Bish, E. K. and H. Balasubramanian, INFORMS TutORials in Operations Research, 156–197, 2023.
+The associated Jupyter notebooks are at [`notebooks/`](https://github.com/LarrySnyder/stockpyl/blob/c41103ca2055138f8f9844d29b3ab8ac67c847d5/notebooks).

 For lots of details, [read the docs](http://stockpyl.readthedocs.io/).

 Some Examples